CS203UCR/2022fa-cs203-welcome-starter/README.md

 ### Important Note

-Datahub tries to keep your session alive, so if you navigate away and then come back later, your notebook will still be there and it will initially seem to be working, but then commands in the notebook will start failing and complaining about "stale file handles".
+Jupyterhub tries to keep your session alive, so if you navigate away and then come back later, your notebook will still be there and it will initially seem to be working, but then commands in the notebook will start failing and complaining about "stale file handles".
 If this happens, you need to go to "control panel"